kpocza/GoSharp/docs/examples.md

-Go supports buffered channels where a given number of items can be sent to the channel without blocking the sender afterwards these messages are received:
+Go supports buffered channels where a given number of items can be sent to the channel without blocking the sender.
+Afterwards these messages are received:

 ```go